Neo-Zionism

-Neo-Zionism (ניאו-ציונות) is a far-right, ultranationalistic, and religious ideology that appeared in Israel following the Six-Day War in 1967 and the capture of the West Bank and Gaza Strip.
-Neo-Zionists consider these lands part of Israel and advocate their settlement by Israeli Jews.
+Neo-Zionism (ניאו־ציונות) is a right-wing to far-right, ultranationalist, and religious ideology that appeared in Israel following the Six-Day War in 1967 and the capture of the West Bank and Gaza Strip.
+Neo-Zionists consider these lands part of Israel and advocate their unlimited settlement by Israeli Jews.
+Many also support the prohibition of non-Jewish immigration to Israel.
 Some advocate the transfer of Arabs not only from these areas but also from within the Green Line.
+Neo-Zionist beliefs are considered settler colonialism.

-The term "Post-Zionism" entered Israeli discourse following the publishing of a book by Uri Ram in 1993.
-In the same volume, Gershom Shafir contrasted Post-Zionism with what he termed Neo-Zionism.
-In a widely cited 1996 essay, sociologist Uri Ram used the term Neo-Zionism to describe a political and religious ideology that developed in Israel following the 1967 Six-Day War.
-He considers it as an "exclusionary, nationalist, even racist, and antidemocratic political-cultural trend" in Israel, and that it evolved in parallel with, and in opposition to, the left-wing politics of Post-Zionism and Labor Zionism.
+The term "post-Zionism" entered Israeli discourse following the publishing of a book by Uri Ram in 1993.
+In the same volume, Gershom Shafir contrasted post-Zionism with what he termed neo-Zionism.
+In a widely cited 1996 essay, sociologist Uri Ram used the term neo-Zionism to describe a political and religious ideology that developed in Israel following the 1967 Six-Day War.
+He considers it as an "exclusionary, nationalist, even racist, and antidemocratic political-cultural trend" in Israel, and that it evolved in parallel with, and in opposition to, the left-wing politics of post-Zionism and Labor Zionism.